 Today marks my 33rd month in Germany.
 It may seem a little odd to count time in months if you aren’t the parent of a toddler, but as an expat, tracking the time of your residency makes by months more sense.
-With my particular visa, the EU Blue Card, I’m eligible to apply for German permanent residency once I’ve been employed for 33 months.
-If you’re wondering, “What is an EU Blue Card?”, read my post on it here.
-If you have an EU Blue Card and also want to apply for your settlement permit, read on!
+With my particular visa, I’m eligible to apply for German permanent residency with my Blue Card once I’ve been employed for 33 months.
+If you currently hold an EU Blue Card and also want to apply for your settlement permit, read on!

-Applying for German Permanent Residency with an EU Blue Card
+Applying for German Permanent Residency with a Blue Card

 Your EU Blue Card provides a temporary residence permit that is dependent on your employer/work contract.
-After a few years, you are then eligible to apply for an indefinite (or permanent) residency title, which the Germans call a “settlement permit”.
+After a few years, you are then eligible to apply for an indefinite (or permanent) residency title.
+The Germans call this a “settlement permit”.
 I’ll refer to both permanent residency and settlement permit here, but simply, they mean the same thing: you can stay in Germany or the EU for an indefinite amount of time.

-You are eligible to leverage your EU Blue Card into a settlement permit when:
+You are eligible to leverage your EU Blue Card into a settlement permit when you:

 - Lived and worked in Germany for a consecutive 21 months and hold a B1 or higher language certificate AND